yuyu78/pastry-online-shop/README.md

 * As a interested client, I want to get information about the shop, the contact details, the location, the opening hour.
 * As a retuning customer, I want to follow the shop on social media so that I can stay up to date with the latest news of the shop.

+### Scope plane

+#### Features

+##### Home
+In the home page on the top, in order to make a first good impression, it has a the full width image with a minimal sentence in the middle so that the website is more catchy and compelling.
+Underneath, an input for email address with a suscribe button.
+For the marketing aim,the business want to offer free delivery on the first order.
+When the user click on the suscribe button, a modal message will display with the option to receive marketing communication if the user want.
+There will be a brief description about the patisserie and viennoiserie.
+At the end, a brief explanation about the delivery.

+##### Our product (2 pages)
+By clicking on **our product** in the navbar, it will appear two option clickables: the patisserie and viennoiserie and will load the page selected.
+The layout of these two pages are the same.
+The list of product will be displayed in three columns on desktop and Ipad pro.
+On mobile device and Ipad, it will show two columns.
+In each product, there will be the image, the price, the flavor, taste and the allergen.

+##### Order online
+On the top of this page, an explanation about ordering process and collection, delivery option.

+Underneath, a form of the order details:
+* On the first part, the details of the customer.
+* On the second part, a input number beside the name of the product in order to select the amount.
+Under the patisserie and viennoiserie, a link to direct to the list of the product page into the new browser.
+So if the customer don´t remember how the product looks like, by clicking on the link, the customer can check again to be sure about the product selected.
+* At the end of the form, the customer has to select between the collection or delivery option.
+Both option contains hidden div, so if the customer select delivery option, it will appear the date, time and address to fill out.
+If the collection option is selected, it only appear the date and time to choose.

+When the customer will confirm the order, it will display a modal message.
+By clicking to the button close of the modal, it will redirect to the home page.

+##### Our store
+In this page, one picture of the shop and one picture of the pastry chef.
+Under the picture of the pastry chef, a brief explanation about this chef and the shop.
+Above, it displays google map with the address of the shop including the opening hours.

+#### Existing features
+In each page:
+* A navigation bar with the name of the shop on the left and on the right there will be four clickable option: **Home**, **our product** with the dropdown giving the option to choose patisserie and viennoiserie, **order online** and **our store**.
+The navigation bar will be fixed so it will keep displaying when the user scroll down.
+On the mobile device, the component of the navigation bar will collapse.
+* A footer will also be displayed in each page: from the left, the name of the business, the contact details, the location and social medial link.
+Each pages are responsives on all device sizes.
+The navigation bar and the footer will appear in all the page except the confirmation order.

+* A modal component from bootstrap, when the customer enter the email address and suscribe.

 #### Wireframe